AlvaroSapata/AlvaroSapata/README.md

   Hi, I'm Alvaro Martinez, Full Stack Web Developer & Electronics Engineer.
   <br>
   <br>
-  🎓 I graduated from Ironhack at Web Development. 🎓
+  🎓 I graduated from Web Development at Ironhack 🎓
   <br>
   <br>
-  🎓 I graduated from Electronics & Industrial Automation at Burgos University. 🎓
+  🎓 I graduated from Electronics & Industrial Automation at Burgos University 🎓
   <br>
   <br>
-  🌎 I participated in an exchange program at Kookmin University in South Korea. 🌎
+  🌎 I participated in an exchange program at Kookmin University in South Korea 🌎
   <br>
   <br>
-  🌎 I participated in an exchange program at Bragança University in Portugal. 🌎
+  🌎 I participated in an exchange program at Bragança University in Portugal 🌎
   <br>
   <br>
   📫 How to reach me: <a href="mailto: alvaromfdv@gmail.com">alvaromfdv@gmail.com</a> 📫